Eczbek/xieite/docs/async/Interval.md

 # xieite::async::Interval
-Declared in `<xieite/async/Interval.hpp>`
+Defined in header `<xieite/async/Interval.hpp>`

 <br/>

 Runs a callback every set amount of time.
+The `operator bool` checks whether the interval loop has been cancelled, and the `cancel` method will immediately return to the caller thread, without waiting for the interval loop to complete.
 Compile with `-pthread`.

 <br/><br/>